WakeRealityDev/Thunderstrike/README.md

 Quickstart:

-1. Thunderword Experimental should first be installed on your Android device.
+1. Thunderword Experimental app should first be installed on your Android device.
-2. Place testing stories in a shared folder like /sdcard/mygames with ADB push or download via web browser.
+2. Place testing stories in a shared folder like /sdcard/myfiction with ADB push or download via web browser.
 Glulx stories are recommended.
 The Git interpreter is the default for Glulx data files.
 3. Edit the code in this Thunderstrike project to have the correct paths to your game data files from step 2.
 Look for the method named launchStoryClick in RemoteSimpleActivity.java
 4. Build and deploy this Thunderstrike app onto your device with Android Studio.
 If file permissions are correct, a button to open RemoteSimpleActivity should appear.
 5. On the RemoteSimpleActivity there are two green TextView 'buttons' at the top (labeled LaunchA / B), press one to instruct Thunderword to load one of the datafiles you setup in step 2.
 You can press these buttons at any time to force Thunderword to restart the interpreter (it will end the story and start the story data file provided).